Library Research: Overview

 Scholarly (Peer-Reviewed) Journal Articles

-- Like the index in the back of a book that helps you locate specific content within the book, journal and newspaper indexes make it possible to find an article on a specific topic without leafing through numerous issues.
 For academic research, it is often important to use peer-reviewed (or refereed) journals rather than popular magazines.
 Peer-review is the process by which a journal article is evaluated by experts in the field before publication.
-An example of a peer-reviewed journal is Evaluation and Research in Education.
+An example of a peer-reviewed journal is International Journal of Advertising.
 An example of a popular magazine is Newsweek.

-The databases below (except for Google Scholar) are all located on the Milne Library home page under the "Databases" tab.
+The databases below are all located on the Milne Library home page under the "Databases" tab.

-If there is no full text with the citation for an article in a database, click on or Find It!.
-If full text of the article is available in another database, there will be a link connecting you to that database, where you can locate the article in the appropriate volume, or search for the article by title or author.
+If there is no full text with the citation for an article in a database, click on 360 Link to Full Text or Find It!.
+If a full text of the article is available in another database, there will be a link connecting you to that database, where you can locate the article in the appropriate volume, or search for the article by title or author.

 Evaluating Web Sites